Christmas in The Wizarding World of Harry Potter

 Advertising

 If you’re sticking around for the holiday, it helps to know what’s open on Thanksgiving day (aside from these restaurants serving Thanksgiving dinner, of course).
 Whether you’re looking for somewhere to spend the day solo or just need something to do with your family that’s not in your living room, there are a surprising amount of options available to fill your day.
-In addition to a few of the Christmas lights displays that kick off around Thanksgiving, you’ll find that some of the most notable L.A. attractions keep their doors open.
-The list below offers a variety of options—kid-friendly, daytime and night, near and far—to either help celebrate Thanksgiving or feel miles away from it all.
+In addition to a few of the Christmas lights displays that kick off around Thanksgiving, you’ll find that some of the most notable L.A. attractions also keep their doors open.
+The list below offers a variety of options—kid-friendly, daytime and nighttime, near and far—to either help celebrate Thanksgiving or feel miles away from it all.

 RECOMMENDED: See more of Thanksgiving in L.A.